NOAA-EMC/hpc-stack/docs/source/hpc-intro.rst

 Introduction
 ======================

-**Definition:** The HPC-stack is a repository that provides a unified, shell script-based build system to build the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework.
+**Definition:** The HPC-Stack is a repository that provides a unified, shell script-based build system to build the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework.

 Background
 ------------------------